Converge (United States): History

 In 1879, when the Swedish churches had grown to 65 in number, they formed a General Conference.
 The members of these churches assimilated into American society and gradually lost their separate ethnic identity.
 By 1940, most churches were English-speaking.
 In 1945, the Swedish Baptist General Conference dropped "Swedish" from its name and became the Baptist General Conference of America.
 Swedish Baptists had maintained an alliance with the American Baptist Publication Society, American Baptist home and foreign missions, etc., and later the Northern Baptist Convention.
 Some Swedish Baptists expected to merge with that body, but the groups moved toward different developments of theological emphasis.
 The conservative Swedish Baptists pulled back from growing liberalism of the Northern Baptists, and in 1944 formed their own Board of Foreign Missions.
 This moved them toward independent existence, which they have maintained to the present.

 From its beginning among Scandinavian immigrants, the BGC has grown to a nationwide association of autonomous churches with at least 17 ethnic groups and missions in 35 nations.
+The Baptist General Conference adopted the new movement name of Converge Worldwide in 2008, and was renamed to Converge in 2015.

 Statistics

-According to a denomination census released in 2020, it claimed 1,312 churches and 322,293 members.
+According to a census published by the denomination in 2023, it claimed 1,346 churches and 324,163 members.

 Beliefs

-The Convention has a Baptist confession of faith.
+The denomination has a Baptist confession of faith.
 It is a member of the Baptist World Alliance.

-Seminaries
+Schools

-Converge operates the Bethel Theological Seminary and Bethel University in Arden Hills, Minnesota near St. Paul, and maintains business offices in Arlington Heights, Illinois.
+Converge operates the Bethel Theological Seminary and Bethel University in Arden Hills, Minnesota near St. Paul.

+Missionary Organization

+The Convention has a missionary organization, Converge International Ministries.

+Social programs

+It has a humanitarian organization, Converge crisis response.